Hydrospheredata/hydro-serving/docs/src/main/paradox/install/platform.md

     $ helm install --name serving
     ```

-After the chart was installed you have to expose an `ui` component outside
+After the chart has been installed, you have to expose an `ui` component outside
 of the cluster.
-For the simplicity we will just port-forward it locally.
+For the sake of simplicity, we will just port-forward it locally.

 ```sh
 kubectl port-forward deployment/serving-ui 80:80
 ```

-To check that everything works fine, open [http://localhost/](http://localhost/).
+To check that everything works correctly, open [http://localhost/](http://localhost/).
+You should be able to see the Hydrosphere UI.

 [docker-install]: